25 Sep Here’s How to Improve Workplace Productivity With Process Automation

 Nearly every business has looked for ways to save money by reducing the amount of labor required to perform a task.
-Manufacturing companies have turned this into an art form through a variety of industrial engineering activities such as: operations management, ergonomics, system simulations, and ongoing performance analysis of each step in the manufacture of a part.
-By reducing the time to perform each action, a significant cost savings can be realized across a whole plant.
+Manufacturing companies have turned this into an art form through a variety of industrial engineering activities such as operations management, ergonomics, system simulations, and ongoing performance analysis of each step in the manufacture of a part.
+By reducing the time to perform each action, significant cost savings can be realized across an organization.

 This concept can also be applied to business operations, and the advancements in computing hardware and software have accelerated the adoption of process automation in the office, not just on the factory floor.

 A business process is any chain of activities that accomplish a goal and can be represented on a flow chart.
 Management processes could include strategic planning and corporate governance.
 Operational processes could include sales, marketing, and manufacturing activities.
 Supporting processes could include hiring, technical support, and finance activities.

 Process automation is an activity that includes reviewing the existing processes within a business like those listed above, identifying areas of inefficiency, and streamlining critical processes to reduce wasteful labor and activity.
 Process automation could potentially include the development and installation/integration of software tools to facilitate a variety of processes.
 These activities can be applied to any level of business operations, from packing final parts into a box to corporate management.

 Because situations and environments continuously change, process automation is an iterative activity.
 Part of process automation is to assess the effectiveness of previous actions and to make changes to the process to further increase efficiency and reduce waste.
 This review can and should be done at a regular interval.

 Like in manufacturing, business processes can also benefit from process automation.
 When business processes are properly automated, the goal is to minimize the waste in time and resources that the original process contained.